Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Kantorovich approach

 \section{Kantorovich approach}

-In this section we introduce the concept of local minima within the Kantorovich formulation of the mean field type control problem, examines its link with the Lagrangian approach and derive the Pontryagin maximum principle for the Kantorovich formalization.
-Certainly, within this section we assume that conditions~\ref{assumption:Uclosed}--\ref{assumption:derivative_sigma} are in force.
+In this section, we introduce the concept of local minima within the Kantorovich formulation of the mean field type control problem (see Definition~\ref{def:Kantorovich_minimizer}), examines its link with the Lagrangian approach (see Theorem~\ref{th:Kantorovich_min_Lagrangian}) and derive the Pontryagin maximum principle for the Kantorovich formalization (see Theorem~\ref{th:PMP_Kantorovich}).
+Certainly, within this section, we assume that conditions~\ref{assumption:Uclosed}--\ref{assumption:derivative_sigma} are in force.